sonofhypnos/thoughts/posts/reflecting-on-finding-your-people.md

                 -   Yes I know...
-Maybe if I was being more strategic the whole thing would work, but I feel this is an area where I again and again failed with the
+Maybe if I was being more strategic the whole thing would work, but I feel this is an area where I again and again failed with the "trying harder" approach.
-                    \"trying harder\" approach.
 Yes my photos suck!
 I took some selfies outside.
-I did not go as far as asking a friend to take some photos with me AND then actually following through with that (because it felt super awkward the \~4 times I pitched this to a friend in conversation and I kind of waited for them to say \"yes\" lets do that (which of course never happened).)
+I did not go as far as asking a friend to take some photos with me AND then actually following through with that (because it felt super awkward the \~4 times I pitched this to a friend in conversation and I kind of waited for them to say "yes" lets do that (which of course never happened).)
-                    -   I did not go as far as buying better looking clothes because I think without someone who has actual taste in this I would not be doing particularly better than with the clothes largely optimized for convencience and
-                        \"unauffällig\" averageness I have now.
+                    -   I did not go as far as buying better looking clothes because I think without someone who has actual taste in this I would not be doing particularly better than with the clothes largely optimized for convencience and "unauffällig" averageness I have now.
     -   What is the current situation?
         -   There is about \~10-20 people I talk to during a regular week would be my guess.
 Maybe half of that are actually